Introduction

 Types of Garudasana

-While Garudasana is ordinarily recognized as a standing pose that requires the yogi to stand upright, there may be variations in how the yogi incorporates it into their yogic practice.
-This is due to the fact that different practitioners may have varied abilities and what one can perform with ease, another may not be able to do so.
+While Garudasana is ordinarily recognized as a standing pose that requires the yogi to stand upright, there may be variations in how the yogi incorporate it into their yogic practice.
+This is because different practitioners may have varied abilities and what one can perform with ease, another may not be able to do so.

 Garudasana variations have been touched upon below.